CycloneDX/guides/SBOM/en/0x20-Lifecycle_Phases.md

 requirements, is of high quality, is delivered on time and within budget, and can be maintained and supported throughout its lifecycle.

-Lifecycle phases are supported by CycloneDX and communicate the points in which data in the BOM was captured.
+Lifecycle phases communicate the stage in which data in the BOM was captured.
 This support extends beyond software to capture hardware, IoT, and cloud-native use cases.
 Different types of data may be available at various phases of a lifecycle and thus a BOM may include data specific or only obtainable in a given lifecycle.
 Incorporating lifecycle phases in a CycloneDX BOM provides additional context of when and how the BOM was created.
 It becomes an additional datapoint that may be useful in the overall analysis of the BOM.

 CycloneDX defines the following phases: